g-ser/az-static-web-app/README.md

 ## Provisioning the Static Web App and the Application Gateway by running the GitHub Action Workflow<a name="provisioning_a_static_web_app"></a>

-The name of the static web app are hardcoded in [parameters](/arm-templates/parameters.json) file.
+The name of the static web app is hardcoded in [parameters](/arm-templates/parameters.json) file.